himanshu-khati/CoinCompass/README.md

 ## 1. Introduction

-This project is a CoinCompass: Cryptocurrency Dashboard built using React, Redux Toolkit and TailwindCss.
+This project is a CoinCompass built using React, Redux Toolkit and TailwindCss.
 The dashboard allows users to view real-time price data for a selection of popular cryptocurrencies, and also provides a historical price chart for each coin.
 The data is sourced from the CoinGecko API, and the UI is built using Tailwind CSS.

 Hosted App : [CoinCompass](https://coincompass.web.app)